 For each full day of travel, an employee may claim up to $10 for incidental expenses such as gratuities, laundry and dry cleaning.
 These expenses should be supported, where possible, with original, itemized receipts.

 Long distance phone calls should be of a reasonable duration, frequency and kept to a minimum.

 Mobile phones must be used in the most economical way available during travel.
 Employees are requested to shut down roaming features on their phones, use on-line calling applications such as Skype and FaceTime and buy appropriate phone packages suitable to their needs.

 - International Travel

 Claims for expenditure in foreign currency are to be reported in the local currency and converted to Canadian dollars.
 Exchange rates are available on the Bank of Canada website.
 Expenditures made by credit card will be converted at the rate on the credit card statement.
-For travel outside Canada and the United States, the actual cost of meals and incidentals shall be claimed.
-Such claims must be substantiated, by receipts, where possible, and shall not be unreasonable.
 Maximum meals rates are listed on the National Joint Council website.

 - Hospitality While Travelling

 It is recognized that at times it is necessary to entertain business partners and associates.
 Employees are expected to apply a common-sense approach with a view to minimizing these expenditures.
 Supporting documentation is required for employee reimbursement.

 Hospitality cannot be claimed for consultants, contractors or other Broader Public Service employees.

 - Travel Expense Claim